-(A translation by Francis K Johnson of O número da sepultura, which was published in the Revista Sousa Cruz in 1921)
+(My translation of O número da sepultura, which was published in the Revista Sousa Cruz in 1921)

 Translator’s note: The ‘animal game’ mentioned in this story originated in 1892 when, in order to attract more visitors, the Vila Isabel Zoo in Rio de Janeiro gave its entry tickets an extra function as raffle tickets.
 Each ticket had the picture of one of 25 animals on it – the example below is from 1895 – the winning animal being revealed at the end of each day.
 The game soon ‘escaped’ from the zoo, combinations of numbers were added to the tickets, and the jogo do bicho took hold of Brazil.

 The number in the story – 1724 – comprises ‘the ten’ (24), ‘the hundred’ (724) and ‘the thousand’ (the whole number.

 fter three months of marriage, what did she have to say about it?
 Was it good?
 Was it bad?
 She couldn’t really say one way or the other.
 Basically it seemed to come down to a simple change of house.

 The house she’d left had neither more nor less rooms than the house she’d moved to.
 The latter wasn’t bigger, as such, but it had a tiny little garden and a sink in the dining room.
 When all was said and done, the difference between the two was no more than that.

 Passing from filial to uxorial obedience, what she felt was what one feels when one moves house.
 In the beginning there’s hustle and bustle; there’s thinking of ways to adapt the furniture to the new house and, consequently, of ways to adapt the new occupants themselves.
 But that doesn’t last long.
 After a month, each item of furniture is firmly anchored to its spot and the inhabitants forget they’ve only recently arrived.